 “Your shops…” I say, trying to explain.
 “Tell me, what’s your local shop called?”

 We had found a peace earlier.
 High on top of the White Cliffs at Dover.

-We had looked out towards mainland Europe – my future new home – with Kent lying behind us, and watched the swan-like ferries, stuck in the late afternoon, leaving a slow rip of white on the sea.
+We had looked out towards mainland Europe – my future new home – with Kent lying behind us, and we watched the swan-like ferries, stuck in the late afternoon, leaving a slow rip of white behind them on the sea.

 On this, the first of many days on the road, leading who knows where, we ambled over to the sign put up for Channel gazers like us and read: